jo-wood/tinyApp/README.md

 ### User Stories

-As an avid twitter poster,
-I want to be able to shorten links so that I can fit more non-link text in my tweets.
+As an avid twitter poster, I want to be able to shorten links so that I can fit more non-link text in my tweets.

+I want to know that my password data is secure, and using hashing for verification - I don't ANYONE to have access to my password, even the database.

-As a twitter reader,
-I want to be able to visit sites via shortened links, so that I can read interesting content.
+As a twitter reader, I want to be able to visit sites via shortened links, so that I can read interesting content.

-(Stretch) As an avid twitter poster,
-I want to be able to see how many times my subscribers visit my links so that I can learn what content they like.

-### Display Requirements
+### Features to Try

 - Site Header:
   - if a user is logged in, the header shows: